krcook1980/Inventory-Organization-Utility/README.md

 ## Functionality

 Utilized HTML, Bulma, CSS, and jQuery to create dynamic webpages that are easy to use and read.
-Used the [Google Maps api](https://developers.google.com/maps) as well as the []() to email the inventory department.
-[Inventory Organization Utility](https://krcook1980.github.io/Inventory-Organization-Utility/)
+Used the [Google Maps api](https://developers.google.com/maps) as well as [SMTPjs.com](https://www.smtpjs.com/) to email the inventory department.
+Our project can be found at: [Inventory Organization Utility](https://krcook1980.github.io/Inventory-Organization-Utility/)

-## Collaborators
+## Contributors
 Jared Metcalf
 Jason Jorgenson
 Kelly Cook